Embrace Home Loans Fast Facts

 - Fannie/Freddie, FHA, VA, and USDA-approved direct mortgage lender

-- Licensed in 48 states and the District of Columbia
+- Licensed in 49 states and the District of Columbia (not available in Hawaii)

 - Loan servicing portfolio exceeds $6 billion